What Does It Do?

 John Doe is a non-Admin user and uses his key to submit a GET call for a list of departments in the organization.
 He receives an error message informing him that he does not have permission to retrieve this data.
 This is because when David logs into Betterworks, he can't access the Admin module where the department list resides.
 In short, the API functionality is adhering to the permissions of his role.

 If you'd rather not link the API key to a real user's account (since it will no longer work if the user leaves the organization and their Betterworks account is deactivated), you can create a dummy account in Betterworks:

-Note: The dummy account will need to be given Super Admin access and you'll have to log into the dummy account at least once in order to accept that Betterworks privacy notice.
+Note: The dummy account will need to be granted Super Admin access and you'll need to log in at least once to accept that Betterworks privacy notice.
 API calls initiated by users who haven't accepted the privacy notice will not go through.
-As such, if your organization is using SSO with Betterworks, you'll either want to add the dummy account to your IdP as well or use the email address of an existing service account in your IdP.
+If your organization is using the Betterworks SSO integration, you can either add the dummy account to your IDP or use the email address of an existing service account in your IDP.

 Generating An API Key

 Admin → Platform Configuration → Betterworks API